sankalpchap1/cse629-fall2022-algo-project/README.md

-# CSCE 629 Fall 2022 Analysis of Algorithms Course Project
+# CSE 629 Fall 2022 Analysis of Algorithms Course Project
 Network optimization has been an important area in the current research in computer science and computer engineering.
 In this course project, I have implemented a network routing protocol using the data structures and algorithms studied in class.
 This provided me with an opportunity to translate your theoretical understanding into a real-world practical computer program.